-- Student: attended 3 mandatory workshops and at least 3 of the elective workshops. - Student: attended all mandatory Central Events: the Mix&Match, Midterm Presentations, and Closing Event; - Student: attended at least three separate coaching sessions, (taking place preferably before set deadlines), as confirmed by the coach and has shown a genuine effort in (further) developing a competence; - Student: completed a Personal Development Plan together with and graded as satisfactory by their coach; - Student team: presented their project progress during the Midterm Presentations event; - Student team: documented their project progress by means of a Tumblr page; - Student team: submitted (a representation of) the final product/deliverable or end result to PREMIUM and the project mentor; - Overall, the student received a positive evaluation from 1) the project mentor, 2) the competence coach, and 3) his/her team mates.
+- Student: attended 3 mandatory workshops and at least 3 of the elective workshops. - Student: attended all mandatory Central Events: the Mix & Match, Midterm Presentations, and Closing Event; - Student: attended at least three separate coaching sessions, (taking place preferably before set deadlines), as confirmed by the coach and has shown a genuine effort in (further) developing a competence; - Student: completed a Personal Development Plan together with and graded as satisfactory by their coach; - Student team: presented their project progress during the Midterm Presentations event, and a video during the Closing Event; - Student team: documented their project progress by means of an Instagram page; - Student team: submitted (a representation of) the final product/deliverable or end result to PREMIUM and the project mentor; - Overall, the student received a positive evaluation from 1) the project mentor, 2) the competence coach, and 3) their team mates.

-1.7 CENTRAL EVENTS
+1.6 CENTRAL EVENTS